et/clamshell/README.md

     cmd "echo -n FOO"

-## Dependencies file

-In your project root directory, set up a file called `Dependencies.list`:

-    Dependencies.validate do
-      git "/path/to/git/repoA", :rev => "12345SHAID"
-    end

-In plain English, this says: "This project has one dependency to a git repository located at `/path/to/git/repo` whose `HEAD` must be pointing to `12345SHAID`".
-This assumes that the directory contains a `.git` directory.

-Valid options include `:rev => SHA_ID` and `:tag => TAG`.
-The `master` branch is implied to be the `HEAD`, but you can use the `:branch => BRANCH` option to specify otherwise.

-Additionally, you can use a `:ignored => true` option to skip validation for this dependency.

-You can check a dependencies file:

-    clamshell check Dependencies.list

-which will validate whether or not the listed dependencies are up to date.

-Refer to the spec's fixtures for an [example](https://github.com/et/clamshell/blob/master/spec/fixtures/Dependencies.list).

-## Global options

-* `--no-color`       - Disables color
-* `--disable`        - Disables clamshell from running (useful if you use clamshell in some kind of continuous integration)
-* `--verbose`        - Prints debugging information.

-## Best practices

-To use clamshell effectively, it's best to first convert your environment file to your all the required shells using it.

-    clamshell convert Shell.env --shell-out=Shell.bash
-    clamshell convert Shell.env --shell-out=Shell.tcsh

-Then set up a file called `Project.clamshell` in your project root directory that contains the following:

-    source Shell.`ps -p $$ | awk 'NR==2 {print $4}'`
-    clamshell check Dependencies.list

-and call it with `source Project.clamshell`.
-This will source the correct shell statements then check the dependencies.

 ### Unique shell statements

 If you need to setup the environment and produce a shell command that is